Scaly thrush

 The scaly thrush (Zoothera dauma) is a member of the thrush family Turdidae.

 Distribution and habitat

-It breeds in wet coniferous taiga, mainly in the Himalayas through Malaysia.
+It breeds in dense wet forests in the Himalayas east through southwestern China to northern Indochina, and with disjunct populations (but possibly separate species) on Iriomote Island off southern Japan, and on Sumatra and Java in Indonesia.

 Description

 The sexes are similar, 27–31 cm long, with black scaling on a paler white or yellowish background.
-The most striking identification feature in flight is the black band on the white underwings, a feature shared with Siberian thrush.
+The most striking identification feature in flight is the black band on the white underwings, a feature shared with most other species in the genus Zoothera, and also Siberian thrush in the genus Geokichla.
 The male has a song which is a loud, far-carrying mechanical whistle, with 5-10 second pauses between each one second long phrase twee...tuuu....tuuu....tuuu.